krnwonseungee/frammer/README.md

 ###notes:
 subjunctive

-recognize verbs (followed by subject)
+recognize verbs (followed by subject) -- CONJUGATED vs. NON-CONJUGATED

 keep punctuation as is